spicelion1802/casb-firmware/tutorials/setup-vivado.md

 # How to setup Vivado

-Congratulations on making it this far, but don't celebrate quite yet because there is still a perilous road ahead.

 ### My Setup
 - Computer: `Lenovo ThinkPad P14s Gen 2`
 - OS: `Ubuntu 22.04 LTS`